VEINHORN/spring-data-sqlfile/README.md

 [![Build Status](https://travis-ci.org/VEINHORN/spring-data-sqlfile.svg?branch=master)](https://travis-ci.org/VEINHORN/spring-data-sqlfile) [![](https://jitpack.io/v/VEINHORN/spring-data-sqlfile.svg)](https://jitpack.io/#VEINHORN/spring-data-sqlfile)

-When your *SQL* queries become huge, `spring-data-sqlfile` helps you to load them from resources folder.
-It makes your code clean and you can work with well-formed *SQL* queries in your IDE.
+**spring-data-sqlfile** is a Java library that allows you to move large SQL queries from your Spring Data JPA `@Query` annotations into separate `.sql` files in your resources folder.
+This keeps your Java code clean and allows you to use SQL syntax highlighting and formatting in your IDE.

+## Why use spring-data-sqlfile?

+*   **Clean Code**: No more multiline strings or messy SQL inside Java annotations.
+*   **IDE Support**: Full SQL syntax highlighting, auto-completion, and formatting for your queries.
+*   **Maintainability**: Manage complex queries as separate files.
+*   **Automatic Generation**: Uses annotation processing to generate the final repository at compile-time.

+---

-## Install
+## Installation

+This library is available via [JitPack](https://jitpack.io/#VEINHORN/spring-data-sqlfile).

-### Add JitPack repository
+### 1. Add JitPack repository

+Add this to your `pom.xml`:

 ```xml
 <repositories>